 GoDaddy: has super cheap hosting (as low as $3.99/mo), great customer support, and fairly low down-times in my experience.
 This is usually what I recommend to website newbies.
 Their cheapest plans do have limitations, the most significant of which is how many visitors can access the site per month – 25,000 for their lowest tier.
 That said, once you’ve surpassed 25,000 viewers per month, you probably won’t mind upgrading to their $9.99/mo plan which allows 250,000 visitors per month.

 Dreamhost: this is what I use.
-I think they’re great, though they are a bit more expensive than GoDaddy, with Shared Hosting running $8.95/mo and Managed WordPress Hosting at $19.95/mo.
+I think they’re great, though they are a bit more expensive than GoDaddy, with Shared Hosting (as of this posting) running $8.95/mo and Managed WordPress Hosting at $19.95/mo.

 BlueHost: about as cheap as GoDaddy.
 In my experience customer service is not as good, but the server quality seems a little better.

 WPEngine: the big dogs.
-This hosting is $99/mo but its stacked with features.
+This hosting starts at $29/month (then jumps to $99/mo if you need more space or bandwidth) but its stacked with features.
 I’ve also never experienced any downtime/outages with any site I’ve worked with on WPEngine.
 If you can afford it and/or your site needs such robust hosting, I highly recommend.

 3. Install WordPress.
 This is the trickiest step by far.
 You need to create a database, link up the wp-config.php file… I remember the first time I attempted the so-called “Famous 5-Minute Installation” of the WordPress.org software.
 It took me 5 hours.
 They take for granted so much – like you know how to gain FTP access to your site, or that you have any idea how to set up a database.